CarinaFo/ExPeCoN_ms/README.md

 * Package requirements can be found in `requirements.txt`

 ## Citation
-In case you use this code please cite the following paper:
+In case you use this code, please cite the following paper:
 ...